-For teachers who have been mistreated after getting hired, by not getting proper training, what it is important to ensure that they themselves get their required education.
+For teachers who have been mistreated after getting hired (by not getting proper training) what is important is to ensure that they get themselves the required education.
 While credentials are vital for career advancement and an excellent way to show employers that the holder has taken the time and commitment to complete the requirements – it is the continued and motivated education about teaching that can be a career changer.

 There are numerous cost-effective ways to reverse the knowledge gap and to start to learn about the industry.
 The education journey for many includes just starting to learn and talk with other professionals who are already well established.
 Books, magazines, seminars, and courses are available with different theories and techniques on how to apply methods to the classroom.

-Once started, what many find are to be surprised at the sheer volume of materials that are available, and that they can be interesting.
-The applicable pedagogical materials that are relevant for any English teaching setting will be refreshing, and breath new life into any educator’s day.
+Once started, many are surprised at the sheer volume of materials that are available, and that they can be interesting and useful.
+The applicable pedagogical materials that are relevant for any English teaching setting will be refreshing, and breathe new life into any educator’s day.
 Another immediate impact is that there are also a variety of ways to gauge what a student needs and the best way to fill those needs.
 As students positively respond, and teaching improves, most will find the negative aspects of the job quickly begin to fade.
 And for educators with curiosity, these first steps can lead to a lifetime of further learning.

 The options in Japan include attending courses (from short term to full graduate degrees), getting online (for webinars, YouTube and publications for lectures and lessons) and reading literature in the field (books, magazines and journal articles).
 Joining organizations such as JALT or ELT are great segues’ into professional seminars and other platforms (along with networking).

 A few years ago Tom Peters gave the advice to workers that we should view ourselves as ‘independent contractors’, no matter what the employment was.
 This can be applied to everything from engineers to doctors but works particularly well if practiced by language professionals in Japan.
 Learn your skillset well, then be prepared to transfer it to other jobs (and even areas).
-Decades after working their first English teaching job (even ones that had no training at all), for those who took advantage of their time teaching later found themselves as professors, and other professionals who were better organized, and great communicators.
+Decades after working their first English teaching jobs (even teachers that had no training at all), if they took advantage of their time teaching they regularly found themselves as professors (or other professionals) who were better organized, and great communicators.